Surrey Inclusion and Additional Needs Partnership Strategy (2023 to 2026)

 • Utilising the principles of appreciative enquiry celebrating success and sharing positive achievements.

-We wish to work closely with our new partners, the ICB (encompassing the statutory roles of CCGs from July 2022) to continuously evolve the formulation and delivery of our shared priorities for children and young people and to understand the new ICB's leadership of improved outcomes for this cohort.
+We wish to work closely with our new partners, the ICB (encompassing the statutory roles of Clinical Commissioning Groups from July 2022) to continuously evolve the formulation and delivery of our shared priorities for children and young people and to understand the new ICB's leadership of improved outcomes for this cohort.
 The statutory duties which apply to ICBs are explained in the SEND Code of Practice (2015) and outline how each ICB must set out their accountability structure for applying those duties to children and young people up to the age of 25 with SEND.
 To ensure meeting the needs of children with additional needs and disabilities receive sufficient focus in ICBs, NHS England have agreed that their statutory guidance will direct an ICB executive lead to be accountable for SEND.
 This will provide greater strength and clarity to the delivery of our Strategy across our systems.

 We will be held to greater account by ATLAS, our user voice forum, who will have an increased role in participating in strategic decision making through Action Cards.
 ATLAS are a network of children and young people with additional needs and disabilities living in Surrey sharing their lived experiences and giving feedback to bring about change to services.
 ATLAS stands for: Accept, Teach, Listen, Access and Support.
 The group have set out a number of priority areas that they are now, and in the future, working with our leadership on to bring about change.